 - Place chopped sweet potatoes and Brussels sprouts in a large bowl and add oil, vinegar, salt, and pepper.
 Toss to evenly coat.

-- Spread sweet potatoes and Brussels sprouts evenly on a large baking sheet and place in the the oven on the center rack.
+- Spread sweet potatoes and Brussels sprouts evenly on a large baking sheet and place on the center rack of the oven.
 Roast for 40 minutes, or until the Brussels sprouts are charring and the sweet potatoes are tender.

 - Remove from oven, place in a serving dish, top with feta, and serve.